monic-co/blog/src/pages/introducing-the-pact-property-checker/index.md

     x))
 ```

-and the property checker will immediately inform the user that this property holds for all possible values of `x`.
+and the property checker verifies that this property holds for all possible values of `x`.

 Similarly we can place a schema invariant on a database table to ensure that an account balance must always be positive: